Cotezzo/ts-wpa2-psk-cracker/README.md

 Make sure your interface supports
 [Monitor Mode](https://en.wikipedia.org/wiki/Monitor_mode).
-This mode enable us to read packets on the connection without concurring to the comunication.
+This mode enables us to read packets on the connection without concurring to the comunication.
 The "normal" mode is the Managed Mode.

 If you don't know which interface to use,